Saturday, May 12, 2018

 more common trolleys of the Portland Railroad.
 Photos from slide collection of DGC/ORC.

-From Monument Square, the PLI coaches would work their way through Portland to Forest Avenue, where they would enter the 30-mile PLI right-of-way leading to Lewiston, at Morrill's Corner, just off of Allen Avenue.
+From Monument Square, the PLI coaches would work their way through Portland to Forest Avenue, where they would enter the 30-mile PLI right-of-way leading to Lewiston, at Morrill's Corner, just off Allen Avenue.

 Portland Railroad trolleys that were taking passengers to